polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

     }
     ```

-  The detail syntax and functionality can be seen in the [`benchmarks!` macro documentation](https://substrate.dev/rustdocs/v3.0.0/frame_benchmarking/macro.benchmarks.html).
+  The full syntax and functionality can be seen in the [`benchmarks!` macro API documentation](https://substrate.dev/rustdocs/v3.0.0/frame_benchmarking/macro.benchmarks.html).

 - At the end, it deduces a multi-variable linear equation for the weight function on how the
   execution time changes with respect to the change of your specified variables.